Job Prospects... At a glance

 Chiropractor and osteopath vacancies are advertised through public media such as the Trade Me Jobs and Seek websites.
 The New Zealand College of Chiropractic posts job vacancies on their website.

 Chiropractors and osteopaths can establish their own practices.
 Many are self-employed and their income then depends on their reputation and customer base.
-For example, chiropractors in practice for 6-10 years median income is $100,000.
-(2016 SAC Survey of New Zealand Chiropractic Profession)
+For example, chiropractors in practice for 6-10 years median income is between $80,000 and $100,000.
+(2019 SAC Survey of New Zealand Chiropractic Profession)

 The following occupations are related roles or alternative titles.
 Some of the roles may require a higher level of skill than entry-level chiropractors and osteopaths.